Tell us about your life at GÉANT

 Since I joined GÉANT I have covered a wide variety of roles, in addition the organisation has supported me every step of the way with career progression and professional growth culminating with the promotion to lead the software development team.
 GÉANT’s work atmosphere is very special, its multicultural and multinational environment is very inclusive and diverse.
 I love my team, my colleagues are my work family, we are all very close and discuss openly and frankly on most topics.
 I am also very fond of my life in Cambridge, I am happy to live in such a family-friendly city.

 What are the big opportunities?

 We operate in a very innovative environment where new areas of research need to be explored continually.
-In the coming years we will need to carry on working on FIM and cloud services in order to bridge the technology gap not only between R&E and industry, but most importantly between developed and developing countries.
+In the coming years we will need to carry on working on FIM and cloud services in order to bridge the technology gap not only between Research & Education and industry, but most importantly between developed and developing countries.

 I came from India in 2005 to complete a M.Sc. in Distributed Systems and Networks at the University of Kent.
 The subject of my thesis on Multi-domain Network Monitoring Systems applied to an industrial project lead to my student placement at GÉANT where, in just over one year, I was able to start my career as a fully-fledged employee and member of the Software Development Team.